+In Fig~\ref{fig:stats_genzel}, the left- and right-hand panels show the histograms for $f$ and $z$ for the \citet{genzel23} galaxies in green and the VELA disk galaxy sample in red.
 The \citet{genzel23} galaxies are located at redshifts between $1$ to $2.5$ and have large gas fractions ($f>0.35$).
 On the other hand, our disk galaxy sample spans a redshift range of $\sim \!
 1$ to $\sim \!
 6$ and has cold gas fractions varying from $\sim \!
 0.01$ to $\sim \!
 0.7$ (most of the sample has $f<0.35$).
-Nevertheless, where they overlap in $z$ and $f$, the \citet{genzel23} observations agree with the stream-averaged radial velocities from the simulations (middle and bottom left-hand panels).
+Nevertheless, where they overlap in $z$ and $f$, the \citet{genzel23} observations agree with the stream-averaged radial velocities from the simulations (middle and bottom left-hand panels of Figures~\ref{fig:obs_sim_comp_vr_fg} and \ref{fig:obs_sim_comp_vr_z}).
 Note that the stream-averaged radial velocities are largely similar in both selections, capable of attaining large negative values (up to $\sim \!
 0.6-0.8$ times the disk-averaged rotational velocity).
 One exception is that the stream-averaged radial velocity in the streamline-based selection is always negative, whereas that in the metallicity-based selection can occasionally be positive (up to $\sim\!
 0.2$ times the disk-averaged rotational velocity).
 The disk-averaged (top rows) and non-stream-averaged (middle and bottom right-hand panels) radial velocities from the simulations typically have much smaller magnitudes and barely agree with the observations.

 We note that the VELA galaxies tend to have lower gas fractions than the observed galaxies.
 Given the generally increasing trend in the disk-averaged radial inflow levels with increasing gas fraction, this could qualitatively explain why the simulated median disk-averaged radial velocities are typically much lower than the observed values.
 However, the simulated sample does include a few gas-rich galaxies, with $f>0.35$ in $13 \%$ of the cases.
 The trend of disk-averaged radial velocity with gas fraction turns out to be rather weak, such that the disk-averaged radial velocities in these gas-rich galaxies barely reproduce the observed values, and it is much easier to explain the observations if assumed to be originating from freshly incoming streams.